jeezusplays/SafeMe/README.md

 SafeMe is a <b>natural disaster relief</b> mobile application that aims to provide real-time updates on individuals dealing with disasters such as: earthquakes, cyclones, floods, volcanoes, droughts and forest fires.

 This application is targeted towards two types of users – <b>Public Users</b> and <b>Government</b>.
 Each user type has access to different features that best suit their usage needs.
 For Public Users, they are able to:
-* Create and join a family – <i>A group of people that can track each other in real-time</i>
 * Receive a danger notification when in the risk of being in danger
-* Announce to family when no longer in risk of being in danger
-* Receive alerts of other family members when they are in the risk of being in danger
 * View family members safety through a status dashboard
 * Acknowledge safety status notification or prompts
 * Accept volunteer request for volunteer event – <i>Event to get volunteers to help out after a natural disaster</i>